phorks/phork-blazor-reactivity/docs/IN-ACTION.md

 }
 ```

-> __Unrelated Tip:__ If the amount boilerplate code we used in our property getters and setters to implement `INotifyPropertyChanged` bothers you, you can check out [Fody/PropertyChanged](https://github.com/Fody/PropertyChanged).
+> __Unrelated Tip:__ If the amount of boilerplate code in the property getters and setters to implement `INotifyPropertyChanged` bothers you, check out [Fody/PropertyChanged](https://github.com/Fody/PropertyChanged).

 Now that our models are capable of notifying their changes, we should change our component to react to these changes.
 These steps have to be done in order to get the desired results in our business card generator: